(Alejandra’s Story – Written By: Alejandra)

 For the most part I grew up in a stable environment with a happy and loving family.
 I however like the majority of my family are of obese nature.
 I was always a big girl and throughout the years, this made me have self-acceptance issues, eating disorders, confidence issues and everything that comes with that.

 Lately, I have also been motivated to spend more time with loved ones.
 Not only my husband and son, but family too.
 Life is short.
 I want to love to be loved.
 I want to show love, compassion and I want to leave a mark in this world.
 They will all remember Alejandra, the great mother and wife, the good friend who was always there to listen to me, the sister who cared and took off from her hectic schedule to spend time with me, the daughter that helped in every way possible, the co-worker who was always so positive and smiling and let nothing get to her.
 That is what people will remember.
-They will never make mention that they remember Alejandra, the girl who always had a bow in her hair, the one who looked so well put together, the one that her eyebrows were always on fleek, the one with the biggest shoe collection in all of Florida!
-No!!!
-That is not what they will remember.
+They will never make mention that they remember Alejandra, the girl who always had a bow in her hair, the one who looked so well put together.
+No that is not what they will remember.
 I am working to make sure of that because all that is worthless shit that doesn’t mean anything.

 This leads me to my current way of life.
 The minimalist way and more on that in a separate page, but I want to tell you the reasons behind that decision that I have made and my husband couldn’t be happier to embrace.
 By living with the things we only need (not really want) then we will have more time to live and enjoy this life!
 Look into it and see if it is right for your family.
 Life is not all about money and what we have.